mkabakovitch/mkabakovitch.github.io/cap.md

 ## How to use localized messages in TypeScript

-This example from [CAP Documentation](https://cap.cloud.sap/docs/node.js/cds-i18n#localized-messages) would not work in TypeScript:
+For some reasons this example from [CAP Documentation](https://cap.cloud.sap/docs/node.js/cds-i18n#localized-messages) would not work in TypeScript:

 ::: code-group